Sexting: What Parents Need to Know

 What Is Sexting?

-Sexting (or "sex texting") is sending or getting sexually explicit or suggestive images, messages, or video on a smartphone or through the Internet.
+Sexting (or "sex texting") is sending or getting sexually explicit or suggestive images, messages, or video on a smartphone, computer, tablet, or other device.

 - nude or nearly nude photos or selfies

 - videos that show nudity, sex acts, or simulated sex